ersohnstyne/neverball-switchball-bundle-pack/docs/Level Editor Setup.md

 This template directory will be called: data/template-switchball

-You need the latest Neverball version and the NetRadiant build.
+You need either the latest Pennyball version, that has been updated to 2.2.0 (with checkpoints), or the latest Neverball version, that has been updated on 1.7.0a, and the NetRadiant build.

 If you don't have it:
 * Get the future mapc version from [Pennyball Discord server](https://discord.gg/qnJR263Hm2), if you want to create the campaign level.
-If you're using Neverball 1.6 or earlier, you'll not be able to get these checkpoints in the future after compiled SOL file.
+If you're using Neverball 1.7.0a or earlier, you'll not be able to get these checkpoints in the future after compiled SOL file.
 * Get [NetRadiant](https://netradiant.gitlab.io/page/download/). x64-bit or Amd64 requires high spec computers, but x86 on your system type might crash the application.

 And obviously check back into Neverball editor where you just get started: